The Poole Harbour Case Study

 - Background information in order to form a profile for each activity, for example, age, sex, gender etc.

 Many thanks to all those who completed our questionnaire.
-We received 550 responses in total and are in the process of analysing the results.
-We have picked the three lucky prize winners and will be officially announcing the winners with the results shortly.
+We received 550 responses in total and we have contacted the three lucky prize winners.

 Dorset Citizens' Panel survey